jelaiw/blog/_posts/2024-08-02-secure-coding-thoughts.markdown

 They certainly practice watching videos and taking tests, but it is unclear how well this activity corresponds to increased secure coding competency.
 Arguably, developers are practicing the wrong thing.

-_Perhaps we should consider whether a more thoughtfully designed secure coding training program has some untapped potential, especially in the context of modern DevSecOps with its platform engineering focus_.
+Perhaps we should consider whether a more thoughtfully designed secure coding training program has some untapped potential, especially in the context of modern DevSecOps with its platform engineering focus.

 ## The problem in a nutshell
 So why does the technology world have a cybersecurity problem?
 If you believe that "software is eating the world", then perhaps much of the answer lies in how we develop software.